nickyiliwang0000/h/react-and-firebase/events.md

     // when using the extends keyword, the super method is required to gain access the special stuff that comes with being a React component super();

-    // anything inside curly brackets is vanilla JavaScript - here we are accessing the `state` object on the `Counter` component, and printing out the value of the `visitors` property on to the page. this.state = {
+    this.state = {
       visitors: 0
     }